Chapter 15.22

 g.
 Air conditioning condensation;

 h.
-Irrigation water from agricultural sources that is commingled with urban storm water;
+Irrigation water from agricultural sources that is commingled with urban stormwater;

 i.
-Water from crawl space pumps;
+Uncontaminated water from crawl space pumps;

 l.
 Discharges specified in writing by the administrator as being necessary to protect public health and safety.